KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 ##### Vulkan Direct Exports
-The loader library on Windows, Linux and Android will export all core Vulkan and all appropriate Window System Interface (WSI) extensions.
+The loader library on Windows, Linux, Android and MacOS will export all core Vulkan and all appropriate Window System Interface (WSI) extensions.
 This is done to make it simpler to get started with Vulkan development.
 When an application links directly to the loader library in this way, the Vulkan calls are simple